 I think the house David built with materials provided by Hiram of Tyre was in Jebus/Jerusalem, where he lived and had children with his wives from Jerusalem, and that could be the same archeological site it's usually associated with.
 But the Fort of Zion was in the City of David, that fort already existed.

 Only 2 Chronicles 1:4 says David pitched a Tent for the Ark in Jerusalem rather then Zion or the City of David.
 First off the books of Chronicles probably entered their final form later, so a broader definition of what qualifies as Jerusalem may make more sense there.
-But also this reference comes after David had purchased Moriah, so maybe the Ark did some moving around during this period.
+But also it may just be skipping a step, the Ark was moved around some more in II Samuel 15.

-I think Jerusalem is usually the City called the Daughter of Zion or Daughter of Sion.
+I think Jerusalem is often what's called the Daughter of Zion or Daughter of Sion.
 But "daughter of ____" can sometimes refer to a separate City that is related in some way.
 Like Tyre being the Daughter of Sidon/Zidon in Isaiah 23:12.
 And the Daughter of Babylon I think is likely Hammurabi/Nebuchadnezzar's Babylon, the daughter of the original Babel which was Eridu.

 The City we usually call Jerusalem I feel is obviously the Jerusalem of The Gospels & Acts and thus the Jebus of the Hebrew Bible.
 Where Solomon and Zerubabel/Herod's Temples were built.
 So where then is the City of David and Mount Zion?